woodser/monero-java/README.md

 ### Build Steps

-1. Build boost for your system
-2. Copy boost_system.a, boost_thread.a, and boost_chrono.a into src/main/cpp/build/boost/lib
+1. Build the [C++ reference implementation as a dynamic library]
+2. Copy the built libmonero-cpp.dylib in step 1 to ./external-libs
 3. `export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_66.jdk/Contents/Home/` (change as appropriate)
-4. Build libmonero.dylib to src/main/cpp/build/: `cd src/main/cpp && ./bin/build-libmonero.sh`
+4. Build libmonero-java.dylib to ./build: `./bin/build-libmonero-java.sh`
+5. Copy ./build/libmonero-java.dylib to ./lib
-5. Run TestMoneroCppUtils.java JUnit tests to verify the dynamic library is working with Java JNI
+6. Run TestMoneroCppUtils.java JUnit tests to verify the dynamic library is working with Java JNI

 ## Project Goals